jmagallones/Final-RGDY-Project/content/docs/alternatives/_index.md

 type: book  # Do not modify.
 ---

-Yes it's hard.
+Yes, it's hard.
 Not just on you but for everyone affected by the lockdown set to try ease pressure off of the medical professionals in hospitals, nursing homes, and hospices.
 **_We're all in this together._**

 Here's a quick article written by Irish Times on ["How to Cope with Life Under Lockdown"](https://www.independent.ie/world-news/coronavirus/housebound-how-to-cope-with-life-under-lockdown-39041057.html).